sonadukane18/sonadukane18/README.md

 - AI-driven pipelines & **security-aware systems**

 🧩 Tech Stack
-*Programming & Systems:* Python • Linux • JavaScript
+- Programming & Systems: Python • Linux • JavaScript
-*Web & Databases:* React • Flask • SQL • MongoDB
+- Web & Databases: React • Flask • SQL • MongoDB
-*Cloud & DevOps:* AWS • Docker • Kubernetes • Terraform • Jenkins • CI/CD
+- Cloud & DevOps: AWS • Docker • Kubernetes • Terraform • Jenkins • CI/CD

-⚡ A Bit More About Me
+⚡ A Bit More About Me..
 I also create **technical content on Cloud, DevOps, AI, and Cybersecurity**, breaking down complex concepts into **clear, practical insights**.
 Behind the lens as a Photographer 📸 and fueled by a passion for creativity!